Pastrami Reuben Panini

 How to Make a Pastrami Reuben Panini

-Place in panini maker and cook for 5 minutes or until golden brown and crunchy.
-If you don’t have a panini maker (get one because they are amazing) cook in a skillet, dry.
-You don’t need to spread butter on the outside pieces of bread to make this sandwich crunchy.
+For the stovetop, cook the sandwich in a grill pan or cast iron skillet over medium heat for a few minutes on each side until golden brown, warmed through, and the cheese is gooey.
+Side Note: You don’t need to spread butter on the outside pieces of bread to make this sandwich crunchy.
 It’s so much better for you too!
 Enjoy.

 Sauce:

-2 tbsp ketchup
+- 3 tbsp ketchup

-1 tsp mayonnaise
+- 1 tbsp mayonnaise

-1/2 tsp sweet pickle relish
+- ½ tsp sweet pickle relish

-Dash of dried mustard
+- Dash of dried mustard

 Sandwich:

-2 slices of rye bread
+- 4 slices of Rye bread

-Pastrami, to taste
+- Pastrami to taste

-Place in panini maker and cook for 5 minutes or until golden brown and crunchy.
-If you don’t have a panini maker (get one because they are amazing) cook in a skillet, dry.
-You don’t need to spread butter on the outside pieces of bread to make this sandwich crunchy.
-It’s so much better for you too!
+- For the stovetop, cook the sandwich in a grill pan or cast iron skillet over medium heat for a few minutes on each side until golden brown, warmed through, and the cheese is gooey.
+Side Note: You don't need to spread butter on the outside pieces of bread to make this sandwich crunchy.
+It's so much better for you too!
 Enjoy.